Evode-Manirahari/dejavas/dejavas-backend/README.md

-# Dejavas Backend - AI-Powered Marketing Intelligence Arena
+# Dejava Backend - AI-Powered Marketing Intelligence Arena

-Dejavas is a virtual "war-room" run by autonomous AI agents that simulate real market dynamics.
+Dejava is a virtual "war-room" run by autonomous AI agents that simulate real market dynamics.
 This backend provides the core simulation engine and ubiquitous integration capabilities.

 ## 🚀 Features